 Suggest or request information you think would be helpful to have handy.

-CME also co/sponsors special events that actively bring together our diverse communities, to engage intentionally and positively across differences.
-See our online calendar for some past and upcoming examples.
+While most of our time and budgets are already committed each year to planned, in-house projects, we sometimes co/sponsor special events that actively bring together our diverse communities, to engage intentionally and positively across differences.
+Check our online calendar for some past and upcoming examples.